ggreene09/universal-api-test/README.md

 React
 PostgreSQL

 Functionality of the differing API endpoints can be tested on the homepage of the app.
-After installing the packages, you'll need to set up a .env file based on the example file.
+After installing the packages, you'll need to set up a .env file based on the below example:

+PGUSER="postgres username"
+PGPASSWORD="postgres password"
+DB="the database"
+PGHOST="db host"
+PGPORT="postgres port"
+SPOTIFY_CLIENT_ID=
+SPOTIFY_CLIENT_SECRET=

 - [Shopify CLI](https://shopify.dev/apps/tools/cli)